tomconn/kind-kubevirt-using-tofu/README.md

 This project uses OpenTofu to provision a local Kind Kubernetes cluster.
 It leverages Rancher Desktop configured with the **`moby` (Docker)** container engine.
 This will setup a **KubeVirt** environment to PoC the capability of VM management under K8S.

-The setup utilizes OpenTofu's `null_resource` with `local-exec` provisioners to execute `kind` CLI commands for reliable cluster creation and `clusterctl init` for CAPI initialization.
+The setup utilizes OpenTofu's `null_resource` with `local-exec` provisioners to execute `kind` CLI commands for reliable cluster creation and `virtctl init` for VM support.

 ## Prerequisites